albertoRamon/Kylin/KylinWithMain/README.md

 &nbsp;
 ## ToDo:
-Test and doc the integration of Kylin with [Saiku](http://www.meteorite.bi/products/saiku) and [Zeppelin](https://github.com/apache/zeppelin/tree/master/kylin)
+Test and doc the integration of Kylin with [Saiku](http://www.meteorite.bi/products/saiku)

 &nbsp;
 &nbsp;